ThinkingTransistor/Sigma/README.md

 You can then integrate Sigma directly into your program as a project reference.

-## First program - Classic MNIST
+## First program - Classic MNIST (Sigma.Core)
 An example trainer to classify handwritten digits from the MNIST dataset, using dense (fullyconnected) and dropout layers with a Softmax / Cross Entropy cost layer.
 Using a GTX 1080 and the CUDA backend, this simple trainer reaches 94.7% test accuracy after ~4 seconds (1 epoch), 97.0% after ~25 seconds (5 epochs + test time) and peaks at 97.6% after ~50 seconds (10 epochs + test time).

+For this program, the Sigma.Core NUGET package is requird.

 ```
+SigmaEnvironment.EnableLogging();
 SigmaEnvironment sigma = SigmaEnvironment.Create("mnist");
 IDataset dataset = Defaults.Datasets.Mnist(); // datasets are automatically downloaded and unpacked if not on disk
 ITrainer trainer = sigma.CreateTrainer("mnist-trainer");